Services

 P.O.
 Box 700906, San Antonio, TX, 78270

 Included with the purchase of a home inspection is an irrigation system check.
 We will verify that the sprinkler system functions properly including all its components.
-The items that must be marked as deficient are things like:

 • The absence of sensors including a rain or moisture meter